jessicascarborough/432-2021/labs/lab03/README.md

 ## Instructions

-The instructions for completing Lab 03 will be available soon.
+The instructions for completing Lab 03 [are now available](https://github.com/THOMASELOVE/432-2021/blob/master/labs/lab03/lab03_instructions.md).

 ## Data

-The data used in Lab 03 will be described here.

-## Template

-A suggested R Markdown template for Lab 03 will be available soon.
+The data set used in Lab 03 is the `hbp3456.csv` data that we saw back in Lab 01, available now in the [data subfolder above](https://github.com/THOMASELOVE/432-2021/tree/master/labs/lab03/data) as well as on our [course data page](https://github.com/THOMASELOVE/432-data).

 ## Questions?